The simplified trajectory for going from addict to sober is, in broad strokes, as follows:

 All American Detox Is Here for You

-The main goal of medication assisted treatment is ultimately to help people break the cycle of addiction once and for all and find not just sobriety, but sobriety that lasts.
-The process of getting clean isn’t always clean or straightforward and if medication assisted treatment is right for you or your loved one, a carefully crafted plan for intake and monitoring will be created.
+The main goal of medication-assisted treatment is ultimate to help people break the cycle of addiction once and for all and find not just sobriety, but sobriety that lasts.
+The process of getting clean isn’t always clean or straightforward and if medication-assisted treatment is right for you or your loved one, a carefully crafted plan for intake and monitoring will be created.
 Reach out to us at All American Detox to find out more information.